 Even for adults with sensory overload, it is often difficult for them to pinpoint and describe the problem.

-How Do I know if I Have Sensory Overload?
+How Do I Know if I Have Sensory Overload?

-The following are symptoms of sensory overload.
+Symptoms of sensory overload.

-- Aversion of going somewhere new or meeting new people
+- Aversion to going somewhere new

-- Avoid being touched or hugged
+- Avoid being touched

 - Being irritated by clothes or textures